 This is a mild yet flavorful soup that is popular in Chinese restaurants.
 Definitely one of my favorites.
 The cilantro and the silky eggs give it a beautiful presentation and you’ll find that your guests will be impressed when you serve this.
-Or, just serve it to your family for dinner and find that one batch may not be enough.

 Whenever we go to a Chinese restaurant (which is actually pretty frequent), this is my soup of choice.
 But, my son really likes Sizzling Rice Soup, so we usually end up getting that instead.
 So, what do I do?
 I make this one at home.
 It is a quick soup to make and has just a few ingredients, all of which are usually in my pantry and refrigerator.